There’s a secret to life

 As the blue/white light beam connected realms, I was completely open to whatever the white light wanted to do.
 I thought, “Maybe I need to continuously channel in this light?
 It’s telling me to Channel in the White Light.”

-Just then, I overheard Bhagwan breathing out subtle, longer exhalations.
-I hear him do this toward the end of the sessions.
+Just then, I overheard Bhagwan breathing out subtle, longer exhalations, a cue that he’s toward the end of the session.
 So I surrendered to his energy, and felt the top of my head, at the white light center, begin to unfold into a cascade of the endless-opening of a thousand lotus petals at my crown chakra.
 This wasn’t the first time this happened, but whenever it does, I pause completely, and shower in its radiance, for it’s a rare moment of bliss.

 Just as I felt complete, his alarm went off, and everything felt just right.
 When the meditation ended, I still had my Cobra Hood on, and I was observing reality from a 360 perspective, continuously, effortlessly, whoah.